snakster/cpp.react/guides/engines/Pulsecount-engine.md

 While the Pulsecount algorithm tries to account for lightweight nodes, using it to parallelize graphs that mostly consist of the latter is usually not worth it.

-To back this up with some data, consider a reactive matrix with 100K signals.
+To back this up with some data, consider a reactive matrix with 10K signals.
 `A[i][j]` is the single input node and `A[i][j] = A[i-1][j] + A[i][j-1]` (out-of-bounds cells default to zero).

-The time required for 10K updates of the whole graph is `1.6s` for sequential toposort, but for Pulsecount its `2.3s`.
+The time required for 10K updates of the whole graph is `1.6s` for sequential toposort, but for Pulsecount its `2.5s`.
 Even if Pulsecount would slightly outperform the single-threaded algorithm, the extra CPU time induced by overhead is disproportionate.

+## Conclusions

+The Pulsecount engine uses an algorithm specifically designed for parallel updating.
+Synchronization is mostly based on atomic counters and results in the least overhead among parallel strategies.
+Hence, this engine should be selected when parallelization is known to be worthwile.